fpoirotte/save-editor-AGB-AY5E/README.md

 The editor can be used to:

-*   Load and edit an existing savegame.
+*   Load and edit an existing savegame
-*   Create a new savegame from scratch.
+*   Create a new savegame from scratch

 Using this tool, you can:

-*   Change the in-game date.
-*   Change your qualification status for the in-game National Championship.
-*   Edit the number of copies of any card present in the game in your trunk, main deck/fusion deck or side deck.
+*   Edit the number of copies of any card present in the game in your trunk, main deck/extra deck or side deck
-*   Display various pieces of information about the cards present in the game.
-*   Edit the number of duels won/drawn/lost against each duelist you can face in the game.
+*   Edit the number of duels won/drawn/lost against each duelist you can face in the game
+*   Unlock every duelist / Booster Pack present in the game
+*   Change your qualification status for the in-game tournaments (Grandpa Cup and National Championship)
+*   Change the in-game date and several other minor parameters
+*   Display various pieces of information about the cards present in the game

 ## Installation